code4recovery/central-query/src/README.md

 # Fixing Time for Recovery

+*\*\*This document remains for historical context.
+It *may\* be of use to help understand the motivation and challenge behind this project.
+It is no longer being updated and might be removed in the future.

+The current README.md is in the projects' root directory.\*\*\*

 ## Problem

 Recovery meetings aren't tied to specific dates, instead they are defined by a day of the week (for example, Monday) and a local time (say, 5pm).
 Meetings today are managed locally through a spreadsheet, a website focused on the local community and nearby areas, or through a tool like the 12-Step-Meeting-List plugin.
 Regardless, all of the pieces are in the same timezone and the ordering of meetings is trivial.